Nelibur/Nelibur/README.md

 Nelibur - Message based webservice framework in WCF
 =======

 Nelibur is message based webservice framework on pure **WCF**.
-Nelibur simplifies creating high-performance and message based webservices in WCF and of course **you've all power of WCF.**
+Nelibur simplifies creating high-performance and message based webservices in WCF and of course **you have all the power of WCF.**

 What to read
 ============